DillonSteyl/SCIE1000/Week 12/knapsack1.md

 This algorithm works because it tries to fit items into the knapsack based on their value per weight - which is the goal overall.
 You want the knapsack to have the highest value possible with a maximum weight.
 It can sometimes leave unfilled space in the knapsack, which sometimes means it's not the best answer.
 Regardless, it works pretty well for simple problems!

 We will help you write this algorithm step by step over the next few exercises.
-For now, we will just write a function that finds an item's value per weight.
+For now, you will just write a function that finds an item's value per weight.

 **Task:** Write a function called `vpw(V, W, i)` that takes in a list of values `V`, and list of values `W`, and an index `i`, and outputs the value per weight of the item with index `i`.